 Chaima and her husband opened the restaurant in 2016.
 It was a long-time dream-come-true for her, she and her husband had worked long and hard and had saved every penny to be able to open Chaima’s without having to take out a bank loan.
 Proof positive that hard work does make dreams come true.
 Chaima openly shared her story with the group dining with her from the TriOmega Chapter.

 Togo, West Africa was home to Chaima before she moved to the United States and then Omaha over 15 years ago.
-Her love of cooking started for her as a young child toddling after her family’s chef in her childhood home in Togo.
+She talks fondly of her move to America and recommends others do the same, although she adds that it’s not an easy thing to do.
+If you are planning on emigrating to the U.S. then you might want to read this article here as you may well have no or bad credit when you first move.
+For Chaima, her love of cooking started as a young child toddling after her family’s chef in her childhood home in Togo.
 She loved to help cook the family meals with the chef and learned early that food made people happy and also brought them together.

 Chaima’s love of cooking for family and friends followed her to America.
 When she started to share her African Cuisine with friends they kept coming back for more.
 These same family members and friends offered to pay her to make her dishes she then realized she should grow her passion for African cooking into a small business.
 She rented a commercial kitchen, which seemed fill her passion to cook, however the hours working as a Nurse CNA and the hours spent in the kitchen cooking became exhausting.
 She gave up her job as a CNA and began to work full time in her rented kitchen all the while dreaming of the day she could have her own place to cook her dishes.